HL7/davinci-epdx/input/pagecontent/PDexDataPayloads.md

 ### Healthcare Network Directory

-The provision of a Member-accessible Healthcare Network Directory API is detailed in the companion, subsidiary Payer Data Exchange Plan Network Implementation Guide (PDex-plan-net IG).
+The provision of a Member-accessible Healthcare Network Directory API is detailed in the companion, subsidiary Payer Data Exchange Plan Network Implementation Guide ([PDex-plan-net IG](http://build.fhir.org/ig/HL7/davinci-pdex-plan-net)).

-The Latest build of the PDex-plan-net IG can be found at: http://build.fhir.org/ig/HL7/davinci-pdex-plan-net/
+The Latest build of the [PDex-plan-net IG](http://build.fhir.org/ig/HL7/davinci-pdex-plan-net/) can be found at: [http://build.fhir.org/ig/HL7/davinci-pdex-plan-net/](http://build.fhir.org/ig/HL7/davinci-pdex-plan-net/)

 ### Pharmacy Network Directory

-The provision of a Member-accessible Pharmacy Network Directory API is detailed in the companion, subsidiary Payer Data Exchange Plan Network Implementation Guide (PDex-plan-net IG).
+The provision of a Member-accessible Pharmacy Network Directory API is detailed in the companion, subsidiary Payer Data Exchange Plan Network Implementation Guide ([PDex-plan-net IG](http://build.fhir.org/ig/HL7/davinci-pdex-plan-net/)).
 A Health Plan's Pharmacy Network **SHALL** be expressed using the same FHIR profiles used for the Healthcare Network Directory.

-The Latest build of the PDex-plan-net IG which includes the Pharmacy Network Directory can be found at: http://build.fhir.org/ig/HL7/davinci-pdex-plan-net/
+The Latest build of the [PDex-plan-net IG](http://build.fhir.org/ig/HL7/davinci-pdex-plan-net/) which includes the Pharmacy Network Directory can be found at: http://build.fhir.org/ig/HL7/davinci-pdex-plan-net/

 ### Medication Formulary

 When a Health Plan provides prescription drug coverage the list of covered medications is known as a "Formulary."
-The provision of a Member-accessible Prescription Drug Formulary API is detailed in the companion, subsidiary Payer Data Exchange Drug Formulary Implementation Guide (PDex-formulary IG.
+The provision of a Member-accessible Prescription Drug Formulary API is detailed in the companion, subsidiary Payer Data Exchange Drug Formulary Implementation Guide ([PDex-formulary IG](http://build.fhir.org/ig/HL7/davinci-pdex-formulary/)).

-The Latest build of the PDex-formulary IG can be found at http://build.fhir.org/ig/HL7/davinci-pdex-formulary/
+The Latest build of the [PDex-formulary IG](http://build.fhir.org/ig/HL7/davinci-pdex-formulary/) can be found at [http://build.fhir.org/ig/HL7/davinci-pdex-formulary/](http://build.fhir.org/ig/HL7/davinci-pdex-formulary/)